sowmyarajesh/PythonMachingLearning/data/readme.md

-Image files go in this folder
+All data files goes in this folder